 Hello from my bedroom office!

-As my colleague Sean wrote a few days ago, like you, we are also getting used to change here in the Tufts Admissions office.
-I'm exhausting my home office supply of mugs, IM'ing coworkers like it's the early 2000s and I'm still on MSN messenger, using every kind of video calling platform you can imagine and trying to learn how to create cool social media posts instead of just oohing and aahing over other people's stories as I usually do.
-At the end of the day, I'm finding myself refueling with Netflix - yes our whole office is watching the same viral shows, please share your faves - and supporting my public library with the Libby app (Queenie is on my hold list!)
+Like you, we are also getting used to change here in the Tufts Admissions office.
+I'm exhausting my home office supply of mugs, IM'ing coworkers like it's the early 2000s and using every kind of video calling platform you can imagine and trying to learn their features.
+At the end of the day, I'm finding myself refueling with Netflix and supporting my public library with the Libby app [so many good books available there!!]

 So as someone who lives on the internet now, and couldn't visit many colleges back when I was searching in the early 00s, I'm ready to share some of my favorite Tufts resources for getting an idea of a college you can't visit.
-As you now know, I'm a big fan of binge-watching TV shows - so don't worry, I'm going to include plenty of my favorite Tufts videos in this post!
+Don't worry, I'm going to include plenty of my favorite Tufts videos in this post!

 Roam the campus online: Watch our information session and aerial view, join our virtual tour and get to see where you would walk to class, or how you might decorate a dorm room.
 You can even watch videos of campus life – from class tasters to club sports, this can be a lot of fun!

-Explore your interest(s): Look up some extracurricular pages on Facebook, read through the classes of a major or minor that pique your interest, check out Jumbo athletics, check out a TED talk by students or professors.
+Explore your interest(s): Browse the list of current student organizations and look up groups you think you might like on Facebook or Instagram, read through the classes of a major or minor that pique your interest, check out Jumbo athletics, check out a TED talk by students or professors.
 Are there things that stand out about the college?

 "Meet" a student: there are students from all around the world and in the US who would be happy to answer your questions about Tufts.
 Check out the map and ask them about their experiences.
 You can also contact your admissions officer to ask if they can put you in touch with a student who is from your state or shares your interest in, say, Film and Media Studies.